YakDriver/oschmod/CONTRIBUTING.md

 ## Documentation Improvements

-*winlxchmod* could always use more documentation, whether as part of the official *winlxchmod* docs, in docstrings, or even on the web in blog posts, articles, and such.
+*oschmod* could always use more documentation, whether as part of the official *oschmod* docs, in docstrings, or even on the web in blog posts, articles, and such.
 The official documentation is maintained within this project in docstrings or in the [docs][3] directory.
 Contributions are welcome, and are made the same way as any other code.